-Ron Howard stopped by to promote "Angels & Demons," the "Da Vinci Code" sequel, and quoted the preceding film's gross at $760 million.
-Howard tried to put his finger on Ron's take, but Ron evaded his efforts, saying "everything goes into a pot" - citing the proceeds of his Imagine Entertainment partner (and successful Hollywood producer) Brian Grazer's work as an equally large contribution to the "pot."
+Ron Howard stopped by to promote "Angels & Demons," the sequel to his successful 2006 flick "The Da Vinci Code."
+Howard tried to put his finger on Ron's take of that film's reported $760 million gross, but Ron evaded his efforts, saying "everything goes into a pot," referring to his production company Imagine Entertainment, which he runs with partner and fellow Hollywood producer Brian Grazer.

 Howard then showed the video of Gary's pitch to Ron and asked for his opinion.
 Ron quickly responded that Gary threw like a girl.

-Howard also wanted to know if he was comfortable with Bryce doing nude scenes, so Ron laughed he'd had to deal with it ever since her college days, when she appeared nude in an avant garde stage production.
+Howard also wanted to know if he was comfortable with Bryce doing nude scenes, so Ron laughed he'd had to deal with it ever since her college days, when she appeared nude in an avant-garde stage production.